egemenimre/opticks/docs/models/sharpness/sharpness_pt2.md

 ### Detector Sampling MTF

 Each detector pixel performs spatial averaging of the incident irradiance over its active area.
 More precisely, the scene irradiance is integrated with the detector's spatial responsivity function (which, for a uniform pixel, is a rectangle function of width equal to the pixel pitch).
-In the spatial domain this is a convolution, and in the frequency domain it becomes a multiplication with the Fourier transform of the rectangle — the sinc function[^3] (See also [here](https://spie.org/publications/spie-publication-resources/optipedia-free-optics-information/tt52_21_detector_footprint_mtf)):
+In the spatial domain this is a convolution, and in the frequency domain it becomes a multiplication with the Fourier transform of the rectangle — the sinc function[^3] (See also [the information here](https://spie.org/publications/spie-publication-resources/optipedia-free-optics-information/tt52_21_detector_footprint_mtf)):

 $$\text{MTF}_\text{det sampling}(f) = \frac{\sin(\pi p f)}{\pi p f} = \text{sinc}(p f)$$